cswylie/Strum/README.md

 ```
 - And the container will spin up again.
 - The container will also create a data folder to store the relevent data.

+## Important Info
+- I was originally using this locally with the use of ollama to pull the LLM and run it locally.
+This can still be done, but I opted to instead use HuggingFace to query the chatbot for results because it was free and faster.
+- Of course, this means that you now need a **HuggingFace** account and an authentification token to be able to even access the chatbot, it's not open for everyone.
+While this is a pain, I opted to go this way because it makes the service as a whole smaller, faster, and more efficient.
+- If you are going to clone this repo, **make sure** to create a ***.env*** file and add the **HF_TOKEN** as an environment variable, then everything should run smoothly.